sio/musicbatch/README.md

 ### transcoder

 ```
-usage: music transcoder [-h] CONFIG
+usage: music transcoder [-h] [--newconfig] CONFIG

 Batch transcode music files according to the provided configuration file

 positional arguments:
   CONFIG       Path to YAML description of the transcoding job

 optional arguments:
   -h, --help   show this help message and exit
+  --newconfig  Create new configuration file from template and open it for
+               editing

 This program relies on FFmpeg <http://ffmpeg.org> for audio encoding.
 Please make sure it's installed